-Alyse Treesh
+Alyse Treesh atreeshs@lexingtonchristian.org

-atreeshs@lexingtonchristian.org

-The French Club was created to give students who love the French culture and language an opportunity to indulge in some fun activities that we might not otherwise have time for in class.
-Typically, the club meets once a month before school.
-Activities include making and/or eating French food like crepes, macarons, baguettes, fondue, etc., playing games, socializing, practicing French conversation, painting, and learning about and celebrating French holidays.
-We ask that members of the club donate \$5 at the first meeting to help cover the cost of our activities.
+The French Club was created to give students who love the French culture and language an opportunity to indulge in cultural activities that we might not otherwise have time for in class.
+Typically, the club meets once a month during lunch.
+The club is completely student-led, so activities may vary year to year based on the current leadership and club members.
+Some past activities have included enjoying French cuisine, socializing, painting, and celebrating French holidays.